 This is very simple.
 You just need to know how to apply filters in Excel and that’s it.
 The insights will be right in front of your eyes.

 Not just orders, you’ll also get insights based on exporting coupons, products, user data.
 These use cases are based on exports we performed using Smart Manager and then took relevant actions based on insights.

 Get ‘country-wise refunds’

 When you export your orders report for a particular date range, filter the CSV file based on Order status as ‘Refunded’ and ‘Billing/Shipping’ Country.

 Next, find out which country contributes to maximum refunds.
 Based on this insight, you can plan your sales and marketing strategies for these countries.

 Compare ‘free shipping’ vs ‘flat rate’ orders

 This WooCommerce export order CSV report tells you for each order, whether it was a flat rate or a free shipping one.

 Set up a filter to see how many orders are of free shipping and above a threshold value.
 Reset filter for flat rate orders.
 If there are more free shipping orders compared to a flat rate and that too for a small order total (threshold value), you are making less revenue.

 This is one of my favorite insight from the CSV export.

 For each record exported, you’ll get to know the corresponding payment method.
 PayPal, Credit Card or any other.

 - Say, for instance, you select PayPal.
 Note down the total revenue, refunds and other metrics you want to compare.

 - Reset the filter and do the same for Credit Card, Cash on Delivery and other payment methods.

 - Then simply compare the metrics for each payment gateway.
 You’ll come to know which payment gateway seems the most profitable and which contributes more to refund.

 Identify ‘low-performing keywords’ and improve SEO

-Export all your posts data based on date and search filters.
+Export all your post data based on date and search filters.
 This will help you compare the performance of your posts.